- Who We Are

 - Contact Us

-CIPC is fortunate to be a part of a nation-wide research study on Behavioral Health Integration funded by PCORI and heade by the University of Vermont.
-This financial support is allowing us to completely revamp our Care Management course.
-We will not offer the new course until the Spring 2017 semester, so check back frequently for updates.
-We hope to open registraton for the course--with new pricing--sometime this Fall.
+CIPC is fortunate to be a part of a nation-wide research study on Behavioral Health Integration funded by PCORI and headed by the University of Vermont.
+This financial support has allowed us to completely revamp our Care Management course, which will be offered this Spring semester.
+Registration is now open for this online course.

 Who Should Enroll?
 Nurses, Social Workers, Medical Assistants--anyone who works or would like to work in the expanding field of Patient Care Management.